Information Technology Resource Use (Policy 8000)

 1. Policy Purpose

-To maximize the value of University Information Technology (IT) resources, permit maximum freedom to use consistent with state and federal law, policies of the Idaho Technology Authority (ITA), and Idaho State Board of Education (SBOE).
+To maximize the value of University IT resources and permit freedom to use such resources consistent with state and federal law and the policies of the Idaho Technology Authority (ITA) and the Idaho State Board of Education (SBOE).

 2. Policy Statement

-University IT resources are provided to support the University and its academic, research, and service missions, the University’s business and administrative functions, and its student and campus life activities.
-Use of University IT resources must comply with state and federal laws and regulations, executive orders and policies of the Idaho Technology Authority (ITA), the Idaho State Board of Education, and University policies.
+University IT Resources are provided to support Boise State University and its academic, research, and service missions; its business and administrative functions; and its student and campus life activities.
+Use of University IT Resources must comply with state and federal laws and regulations, executive orders, and policies of the Idaho Technology Authority (ITA), the Idaho State Board of Education, and University policies.

 3.1 Information Technology (IT) Resources

-An array of products and services that collect, transform, transmit, present, and otherwise make data into usable, meaningful and accessible information.
-IT Resources include but are not limited to: desktop, laptop, and tablet PC’s; handheld devices including but not limited to, cell phones; e-mail, voicemail, servers, central computers, and networks; cloud storage systems; network access systems including wireless systems; portable hard drives and databases; computer software; printers and projectors; telephone equipment and switches including local and long-distance services; camcorders, TVs, VCR’s, and FAX machines; satellite equipment and any other current or future IT resource adopted by the University as new technologies are developed to add to this array.
+An array of products and services that collect, transform, transmit, present, and otherwise make data into usable, meaningful, and accessible information.
+IT Resources include but are not limited to desktop and laptop computers; tablets; handheld devices such as cell phones, e-mail, voicemail, servers, central computers, and networks; cloud storage systems; network access systems including wireless systems; portable hard drives and databases; computer software; printers and projectors; telephone equipment and switches including local and long-distance services; fax machines; camcorders; TVs; gaming systems and streaming devices; satellite equipment; and any other current or future IT resource adopted by the University.

 The primary purpose of University IT Resources is to conduct official University business.
-University employees may, however, use the Internet and electronic mail on occasion for individual purposes on their personal time.
-See the Governor’s Executive Order No. 2005-22.
-See also University Policy 7070 (Employee Political Activities).
+University employees may, however, use the University’s IT Resources for de minimis personal use on their personal time provided such use does not violate any laws, regulations, or University policies.

 a.
 The First Amendment rights of academic freedom and freedom of expression, including the responsibilities associated with those rights, apply to the use of University IT Resources.